CS

 Drivetrain

-Both are turbo diesel workhorses, but the HiLux makes more power from a smaller engine. a sign of Toyota's more advanced engineering.
+Both are turbo-diesel workhorses, but the HiLux makes more power and more torque from a smaller engine, and uses less fuel doing it.

 Drivetrain SpecD-Max X-TerrainHiLux SR5